 April 2014

-Ben Shragge
+by Ben Shragge

 Danielle Berman knows mental illness’s devastating toll first-hand.
 Her father, Dr. Les Berman, died by suicide 15 years ago, and as a teenager she struggled with depression.
 Berman is now reaching out to help others in a big way.
 Starting July 15, she will cycle from Vancouver to Hamilton to support mental health awareness.